vanthaita/lets-move/task/06_sdk_ptb.md

 # Use Sui SDK

-- Onchain network: Sui Mainnet
+- Onchain network: Sui Testnet

 ## Requirements:
 - Complete the study of `dapp-kit`.